dalesgit/logseq/pages/Module 2 session 1.md

-- Esther will miss 1st Thurs for prep for
+- Esther will miss 1st Thurs for call to prep for ordination
+- Craig